pantheon-systems/documentation/source/_docs/dns-providers/cloudflare.md

 7. Repeat this process for the `www` subdomain.

-## Restrict Content Based on Geographical Location
+## Restrict Content Based on Geographic Location

-If you are using Cloudflare's IP Geolocation feature you will need to read the `CF-IPCountry` header and set `Vary: CF-IPCountry` on all responses.
+If you're using Cloudflare's IP Geolocation feature, you will need to read the `CF-IPCountry` header and set `Vary: CF-IPCountry` on all responses.

 ## Next Steps